ucan-wg/invocation/README.md

 # 0 Abstract

-UCAN Closure defines a format for expressing the intention to run delegated capabilities from a UCAN, and how to promise pipeline invocations.
+UCAN Task defines a format for expressing the intention to run delegated capabilities from a UCAN, and how to promise pipeline invocations.

 ## Language